0x80/isolate-package/README.md

 ## Lockfiles

-Deploying the isolated code together with a valid lockfile turned out to be the biggest challenge of this solution.

 A lockfile in a monorepo describes the dependencies of all packages, and does not necessarily translate to the isolated output without altering it.
 Different package managers use very different formats, and it might not be enough to do a